 Second is DAF saving.
-This is the use of DAFs to smooth giving, prepay before retirement, or to stockpile future giving in years when one realizes a large capital gain.
-All of these create gaps in time between when contributions claim a tax deduction and when the contribution is put to work by some charity.
-There is typically a bigger social cost the bigger this gap becomes.25
+This is the use of DAFs to smooth giving, pre-pay before retirement, or to stockpile future giving in years when one experiences a large capital gain.
+All of these create a gap in time between when contributions claim a tax deduction and when the contribution is put to work by some charity.
+There is typically a bigger social cost the bigger this gap becomes.

-The third kind of effect, which we can call inspiring generosity is that the increased subsidies available to DAFs inspire people to give more.
+The third kind of effect, which we can call inspiring generosity is that the increase subsidies available to DAFs inspires people to give more.
 In the analysis, the average person I will be modeling will have some of all three motives.
 Whether DAFs are an improvement over the policy without DAFs will depend on the relative sizes of tax minimizing, DAF saving, and those inspired to give more because of DAFs.

-V. DAF Benefit-Cost Analysis
+5 DAF Benefit Cost Analysis

 Here I document how I select all of the variables needed to conduct the analysis.
 In doing so, there is one essential thing to keep in mind; the analysis is to be created for the average dollar donated, not the donations of the average donor.
-That is, the actions of a person with a large account will be weighed much more than a small DAF giver.
+That is, the actions of a person with a large accounts will be weighed much more than a small DAF giver.
 The easiest way to do this is to look at the aggregate data as if it were generated by a single person with a single DAF account, a single representative income tax rate, and a single representative capital gains tax rate.
-This person makes the aggregate donation and waits the average amount of time to start granting it out to charity, and grants it all out to charity at the average rate.
-Thus we are modeling a mythical donor whose patterns of DAF transactions match those of DAF transactions in general.
+This person makes the aggregate donation and waits the average amount of